Medically Reviewed

 Certain drugs are highly addictive because of the way they change certain types of brain functioning.
 For example, many drugs can result in changes to the way your brain relays messages through a process known as neurotransmission.
 The activity of one neurotransmitter in particular, known as dopamine, increases in association with several types of substance use.
 A drug-related surge in dopamine activity can have reinforcing effects, making compulsive use of that drug more likely.2

-Many of the most common drugs of abuse have an impact on dopamine activity throughout the brain’s reward centers.
+Many common drugs have an impact on dopamine activity throughout the brain’s reward centers.
 Dopamine neurotransmission is thought to underlie feelings of motivation, pleasure, and reward, and is believed to play a key role in the development of addiction.2,3

 People in addiction treatment in group therapy session